jolynch/website/content/drafts/semver_must_evolve.md

 **I don't like my public API anymore, how do I break it?**

-Change the name of the package.
+That is great, please change the name of the package or module.
 Every packaging system I am aware of namespaces packages by name and allows you to install both at the same time.
 This means that users of your package can safely migrate by first including the new version, then porting all old code to the new version, and finally removing the old version.
 The only cost to the user is the extra disk space to host multiple versions.

 **How do I do unstable releases?**